 - Salt and pepper to taste

 Combine the marinade ingredients together in a bowl or large mixing cup and mix well.
 Place chicken wings in a large resealable bag and pour marinade over top.
 Turn to coat, release air from the bag, seal well, and refrigerate for 2 to 6 hours.

 For blue cheese sauce, combine blue cheese, sour cream, mayonnaise, garlic, and Worcestershire cause in a bowl.
 Stir until smooth.
 Add enough milk to give the sauce the consistency of pancake batter.
 Season with salt and pepper.
 Cover and refrigerate for at least 1 to 2 hours before serving.

 Grill until done, about 30 to 35 minutes or when its internal temperature reaches between 165 and 175 F. Brush liberally with reserved marinade only during the first 15 minutes of cooking time.
 Do not use reserved marinade past that point.
 Discard the remaining liquid.

 Once cooked, remove wings from heat and serve with blue cheese sauce.

-- Break up whole chicken wings: If you have purchased chicken wings that are whole, you will need to separate the flat piece from the drummette.
+- Break up whole chicken wings: If you have purchased chicken wings that are whole, you will need to separate the flat piece from the drumette.
 Using kitchen shears, first, snip off the wing tip.
 Then cut between the joints to separate the two parts.

 - Find the right heat level: If you like your wings spicy, play with the marinade before putting in the raw chicken.
-You may want to add a little more Tabasco or perhaps a few more shakes of red pepper flakes.
-Once off the grill, if you find them too mild for your taste, toss them with a bit of hot sauce such as Frank's RedHot sauce.
+You may want to add a little more hot sauce or perhaps a few more shakes of red pepper flakes.
+Once off the grill, if you find them too mild for your taste, toss them with a bit more hot sauce.